Frequently asked questions about the WeldAware® Monitor

 ANS: In addition to online sales and sales through distributors, we accept Purchase Orders.
 Please press the Order Info button for more information.

 ANS: All service for the WeldAware® Monitor is performed at the WeldComputer Corporation factory.
-Press the “SUPPORT” button above and follow the instructions.
+Fill out the Contact form.
+List the serial number of the unit being returned for service and provide a description of the issue.